speedypleath/pytranspleet/README.md

-# Split streams and transcribe notes
+# Split streams and transcribe notes from audio files

-This project uses python 3.9 because of some old dependencies for demucs.
-Link poetry to a python 3.9 executable and then install dependencies.
+This project uses Python 3.9 because of some old dependencies for demucs.
+Link poetry to a Python 3.9 executable and then install dependencies.

 ```bash
 poetry env use <python>